 Attend the online New Student Orientation and meet with an academic advisor to plan your classes.

 Register for classes and make payment arrangements by the due date for the semester.
-Visit http://www.elgin.edu/payment for all your options.
+Visit Payment Options for details.

 You can submit your transcripts and ACT/SAT scores electronically or in person.